DEPARTMENT OF HISTORY

-Dr Farzand Masih is Professor and Chair of History Department at FCCU.
-Earlier he served University of the Punjab as founder and chair of the Archaeology Department for twelve years.
-Dr Masih served in the Department of Archaeology and Museums Government of Pakistan on various positions: Director Harappa Museum; Curator Lahore Fort; Head of Antiquities Trade Control Branch, Quetta, Baluchistan.
-He worked with US, British, Italian, French and Japanese archaeologists and conducted excavations at world renowned archaeological sites like Mehrgarh and Harappa.
-Dr Masih supervised research in the areas of Museology, Temple Architecture, and Indus Valley Civilization.
+Dr. Farzand Masih is a Professor and Chair of the History Department at FCCU.
+Earlier he served the University of Punjab as founder and chair of the Archaeology Department for twelve years.
+Dr. Masih served in the Department of Archaeology and Museums Government of Pakistan in various positions: Director Harappa Museum; Curator Lahore Fort; Head of Antiquities Trade Control Branch, Quetta, Baluchistan.
+He worked with US, British, Italian, French, and Japanese archaeologists and conducted excavations at world-renowned archaeological sites like Mehrgarh and Harappa.
+Dr. Masih supervised research in the areas of Museology, Temple Architecture, and Indus Valley Civilization.

 Hindu Temple Art and Architecture, Ancient Civilization, Ancient History of South Asia and Biblical Archaeology.

 - Temples of the Salt Range and North and South Kafir Kot: Detailed Analysis of their Architecture and Decorative Designs, Punjab University Press, 2015.

 - Excavations at Sui Vihar and Archaeological Reconnaissance in South Punjab, Punjab University Press, 2013.

 - Currently, Dr. Masih is working on his book tentatively titled, “ Exploring the Book of Genesis”.
 This book will particularly cover the archaeological evidence, ancient traditions, and historical context relevant to the Book of Genesis.

 - ‘Ground Plan and geomantic tradition of the Salt Range Temples’, Swarajya Smariti, II, The Indian Archaeological Society, New Delhi, 2015